Napam/meny/README.md

 # Why

 Sometimes you want to have a simple console interface so you can do things step by step.
+I specifically designed meny to be good at creating menus from existing code with the least interference.
 Here are some applications:

 ## Stock data pipeline